ellecarey/cpp-library-management-database/README.md

 # C++ Library Management System

-This is a library management system created using C++.
+This is a basic library management system created using C++.
 It provides the main functions you would expect from a library database system, such as adding, deleting, issuing, returning, etc.